leeqvip/SummerOfCode2020/README.md

-# Google Summer Of Code 2020 (GSoC)
+# Google Summer Of Code 2020 for Casbin

 ## What is Google Summer Of Code?

-Google Summer of Code is a global program held by Google to bring students into open source software development.
+Google Summer of Code (GSoC) is a global program held by Google to bring students into open source software development.
 Students work with an open source organization on a 3 month programming project during their break from school.
 See more details at: https://summerofcode.withgoogle.com/

 ## Congratulations!